 At 1pm the playroom closes for an hour for lunch.
 I sometimes record what the children are eating for lunch in a food diary, in case I need to discuss other healthy eating options with mum later on.
 I also work closely with mums who need support and guidance with their parenting – this helps them build more positive relationships with their children and builds stronger attachments.

 Our afternoon session starts at 2pm when children start to come back from school.
 I help them with their homework, and I usually carry out a 1-to-1 support session with one of the children.
-We might work through our Helping Hands programme, or do specific work around topics like domestic violence, grief and loss or anger, depending on that child’s individual needs.
+We might work through our Helping Hands programme, or do specific work around topics like domestic abuse, grief and loss or anger, depending on that child’s individual needs.
 Sometimes, for a treat, myself and a colleague will take the child out to get some ice-cream or go for dinner.
 During school holidays, we bring the children out on trips to the zoo, farm, cinema or parks.
 The playroom closes at 5pm and I make sure the place is cleaned and prepare activities for the following day.

 When new children arrive to refuge we give them a warm welcome.
 They get a welcome pack that include pyjamas, a toy, books and other things which the child might like or need.
 I help mum to register the children with the local dentist and doctors, and ring around local schools so that the child can get back to school as quickly as possible.
 This means that the transition is as smooth as possible and disruption is kept to a minimum.